wunderwuzzi23/blog/content/posts/2021/offensive-bpf-detections-initial-ideas.md

   card: "summary_large_image"
   site: "@wunderwuzzi23"
   creator: "@wunderwuzzi23"
-  title: "Offensive BPF: Basic Detection Ideas"
+  title: "Offensive BPF: Detection Ideas"
   description:  "Using eBPF in offensive security settings and mitigations"
   image: "https://embracethered.com/blog/images/2021/obpf-detections.png"

 ---

 This post is part of a series about **Offensive BPF** that I'm working on to learn how BPFs use will impact offensive security, malware and detection engineering.

 Click the ["ebpf"](/blog/tags/ebpf) tag to see all relevant posts.

 ![Offensive BPF](/blog/images/2021/offensive-bpf.png)

 In the last few posts, we talked about a `bpftrace` and how attackers can use it to their advantage.

-This post is about detecting malicious usage.
+This post is about my initial ideas and strategies to detecting malicious usage.

 ## Detecting BPF misuse